Urban Hunting in Joplin: My Perspective on Policy Community Safety

 • The hunter knocks on the door, asking permission to finish the harvest

-• No testing, no cleanup, no trauma safeguards
+• No testing, no immediate cleanup, no trauma safeguards (I could not find in research any indication of who is removing field-dressed deer)

 Author’s Disclaimer

-This article reflects the author’s lived experience, research, and advocacy within Joplin, Missouri.
+This article reflects my lived experience, research, and advocacy within Joplin, Missouri.
 All ordinance critiques, trauma scenarios, and policy recommendations are grounded in documented events and public records.
-The author supports ethical wildlife management, ecological integrity, and trauma-informed policy.
+I support ethical wildlife management, ecological integrity, and trauma-informed policy.
 No part of this article should be interpreted as opposition to responsible conservation efforts.